Khanivorous/student-service/README.md

 #### StudentControllerTestsWithRepositoryMock
 This test class also tests the StudentController, except we are mocking the repository instead of the service.
 I wanted to show you this just to note different levels of mocking possibilities.
-You will notice the `@ContextConfiguration(classes = {StudentServiceApplication.class, StudentService.class})` line at the top of the class.
+You will notice the `@ContextConfiguration(classes = {StudentServiceApplication.class, StudentServiceImpl.class})` line at the top of the class.
 Because we did not mock the service we have to tell spring to load it into the context along with the `StudentServiceApplication.class`.

 ### StudentApplicationTest